michalwilk123/elliot-chat-client/README.md

 ---

-Heavily inspired by the terminal chat communicator visible in the TV Series: MR. ROBOT.
+Heavily inspired by the chat communicator visible in the TV Series: MR. ROBOT.

 User has access to the cli interface coloured with as much as 16 colours!!